raacker/google-music-crawler/README.md

 This python script (not very kind.
 You should do all manually.) will extract singer, song title from google music's playlist.

+And also, I'll share my playlist in this repo :)

 ## HOW TO USE

 1. go to your google music playlist